Life on the Loop

 Go Boldly Forward

-to boldly go where no man has gone before.
+To boldly go where no man has gone before.

 I was never a Trekkie, but I enjoyed Star Trek.
 It was funny, sometimes irreverent, sometimes groundbreaking and made you think the human race could and should do better.
 The Great Loop is not exactly going boldly where no man has gone before, though the Deep South, New York City and Canada might well feel strange to the uninitiated.
 But the Loop can feel like a jump into the unknown, similar to another jump into the unknown you may have taken: parenting.

 The preliminaries of parenting are a lot more fun and quitting the Loop may be easier, but both will change your life and gift you a slower heartbeat if you survive.
-I’m sure I’m not the only Gold Looper to look at my pictures and think wistfully about doing it again.
-I enjoy pictures of the kids too, but that’s permanently checked off the to do list.
+The reality is that neither Loopers and Parents never know everything about either and no matter how much you do know, you will still make mistakes.